moolen/glitchlock/README.md

 For convenience, you can write the glitchy screenshot to a file `-out <filename>` and reuse it on the next run using `-in <filename>`.
 Further, you can specify a `-seed <int>` to reproduce glitch patterns.

+## Installation

+Grab a binary from the [releases page](https://github.com/moolen/glitchlock/releases) or `go get github.com/moolen/glitchlock` it.

 ## Subpackages

 * [PAM](https://github.com/moolen/glitchlock/blob/master/pam): check user/password combination using PAM.